Gageco/gagecoMain/index.md

 ## Welcome

 Hello, my name is Gage Coprivnicar.
-I am a student at Colorado School of Mines, graduation date 2020.
-I am majoring in Computer Science and minoring in Electrical Engineering and am interested in renewable energy and automation in possible future careers.
+I am a student at Boise State University, graduation date 2022.
+I am majoring in  Electrical Engineering and am interested in renewable energy and automation in possible future careers.

 ## Technical Skills